LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### I/O Implementation

 Considering that we could acquire each frame, the video imagine, and we are given the *videos* in *.jpg format, we prefer to deal with the imagines rather than the true videos for simplicity.
-It isn't huge work to apply this code to videos, if really neccessary.
+It isn't huge work to apply this code to videos, if really necessary.

 As for output, the pictures are saved using *.png formatted.
 Because we can open *.png image without difficulties in [Pycharm IDE](https://www.jetbrains.com/pycharm/).